yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Traps
-- **Traps** are detected (and generally avoided) by carefully **searching** a room.
-Only the character **searching** a room avoids triggering a trap.
+- A cautious character should be presented with any and all information that would allow them the opportunity to _avoid_ springing a trap.
+An unwitting character will trigger a trap according to the fiction, or otherwise on a 2-in-6 chance.
-- If a character makes an action that could trigger a trap, there is usually a 2-in-6 of it being sprung.
+- **Traps** are always detected by carefully **searching** a room.
 - Damage from traps is taken from ability scores (usually **STR** or **DEX**) and _not_ from HP.
 Armor can reduce damage, but only if applicable (e.g. a shield would not reduce damage from noxious gas).

 ## Common Actions